SMSpp-Project/BinaryKnapsackBlock/README.md

   the last two share the abstract base class `BinaryKnapsackSolver` (raw instance mirror with incremental Modification processing, normalized core, continuous relaxation).

-The module also ships, under `tools/`, the `bk2nc4` converter (Pisinger-format text instances to SMS++ netCDF) and the `bkbench` in-process benchmark driver (any of the solvers over the public Pisinger / Jooken benchmark archives, fetched by `data/fetch-benchmarks`).

 ## Getting started